 This church is now deconsecrated, but is cared for by a volunteer group, the Friends of St. Julitta’s, who lease it from the Church in Wales.
 They are a registered charity.
 Click here for information on guidebooks.

 The cemetery is the last resting place for generations of people from Capel Curig and many of those killed in mountain accidents.
 On its grave stones is written a rich history of the people, their homes and places of work.
 The memorial inscriptions in the churchyard have been recorded and are available in booklet form for purchase.
 Also The Bishops Transcripts 1756 - 1837 have been transcribed and are available in a A4 Booklet form for £8 50.
+There is a booklet available in the church entitled The Churchyard Trail, a Journey through history’ which follows the numbered stations position through the churchyard.

 The churchyard is also a haven for a wide range of insects, birds, mammals and plants - it is being managed with conservation in mind in the interests of wildlife.
 Birdboxes and bird feeders have been erected and several native trees planted.
 The spring flowers produce a wonderful display after the cold wet winters that sometimes visit Capel Curig!